eksctl-io/eksctl/userdocs/src/usage/iamserviceaccounts.md

 eksctl create iamserviceaccount --cluster=<clusterName> --name=<serviceAccountName> --attach-role-arn=<customRoleARN>
 ```

-To update a service accounts roles permissions you can run `eksctl update iamserviceaccount`
+To update a service accounts roles permissions you can run `eksctl update iamserviceaccount`.

 !!!note
     `eksctl delete iamserviceaccount` deletes Kubernetes `ServiceAccounts` even if they were not created by `eksctl`.